maezie19-02475/3206-The-Conquerors/README.md

 ### Significance of the Proposed Project

-This study would have far more significance for the school, students, and society as a whole.
-It is a fact that any study is conducted not only because a problem exists, but also because the problem is considered or relevant to a specific individual.

 The following will benefit from the study's findings:
 The given data would guide citizens of the US, particularly job workers, to have a deeper understanding about this study and for them to know what the things to do are in times of unemployment.

-This study will aid Batangas State University in giving technical information that may be valuable in fulfilling research goals, particularly in technological fields.
-This study may be excellent information for teaching concepts or hypotheses connected to Information Technology, as well as other relevant subjects, to College of Information Technology faculty members.
+These findings will benefit Batangas State University in providing technical knowledge that will be useful in achieving research objectives, especially in technological sectors.
+This research could be useful in teaching College of Information Technology faculty members about information technology concepts and hypotheses, as well as other pertinent areas.

-This study will provide information to College of Information Technology students that will aid them in creating new understanding.
-Future Researchers: This project will be used as a foundation for future relevant project research by this study.
-They will be able to study and learn about how this type of technology will help them in tracking records of Covid-19 Victims and Unemployed Workers .
+These findings will benefit Students at the College of Information Technology to help them develop new understanding.
+Future Researchers: This study will use this project as a starting point for future relevant project research.
+They will be able to research and learn about how this type of technology can aid in the tracking of Covid-19 victims' and unemployed workers' data.

 ### Methods